The Theatre Program offers a major and a minor in theatre.

-The Department of Theatre also sponsors an annual theatre season in the Mildred Dunnock black box theatre.
+The Theatre Program also sponsors an annual theatre season in the Mildred Dunnock black box theatre.
 Our seasons are made up of a diverse array of theatrical productions that include classical and contemporary plays from around the world, student written original works, works in languages other than English, and pieces that experiment with form and content.
 The production season is open to all students whether or not they are majors and minors in the department.
 Working closely with the department's faculty and staff, there are opportunities for students to perform, stage-manage, produce, design, direct, write, and do technical production work.
 There are also many opportunities for students to enjoy live theatre in the Baltimore/Washington area.

 The Theatre Program is also the home of the Maryland Shakespeare Company that offers performance and educational experiences for Goucher students and for audiences across the state of Maryland.